AlleyCH/AlleyCH.github.io/_posts/final-report.md

 ---
 title: "Final Report"
-date:
+date: 2025-09-01T6:30:00-04:00
 categories:
-  - gnome
+  -
 tags:
   - Vala
 ---

 # Intro:
-Hi everyone, it's the end of GSoc unfortonatly.
-I had a great experience throughtout this whole process.
+Hi everyone, it's the end of GSoc!
+I had a great experience throughout this whole process.
 I've learned so much.
-This is basically the 'final report' for GSoC but not my final report in general for this project by a long shot.
+This is basically the 'final report' for GSoC, but not my final report in general for this project by a long shot.
-I still have so much more I want to do, but here is what i've done so far.
+I still have so much more I want to do, but here is what I've done so far.

 # Project:
 JSON, YAML, and/or XML emitting and parsing integration into Vala's compiler.

 # Mentor:
-Lorenz
+ Lorenz Wildberg

 # Description:
- The main objective of this pproject is to integrate direct syntax support for parsing and emitting JSON, XML, and/or YAML formats in Vala.
+ The main objective of this project is to integrate direct syntax support for parsing and emitting JSON, XML, and/or YAML formats in Vala.
- This will cut back the boilerplate code making it more user-friendly and efficient for developers working with these formatting languages.
+ This will cut back the boilerplate code, making it more user-friendly and efficient for developers working with these formatting languages.

 # What I've done
 ## Research
 * I've done significant research in both JSON and YAML parsing and emitting in various languages like C#, Java, Rust and Python.
-* Looked into how Vala currently handles JSON using JSON GLib classes and I then moduled the C code after the examples.
+* Looked into how Vala currently handles JSON using JSON GLib classes and I then modelled the C code after the examples I collected.
+* modelled the JSON module after other modules in the codegen.
+Specifically, mainly after Dbus, Gvariant, GObject, and GTK.

 ## Custom JSON Overrides and Attribute
-* Created Vala syntaxt sugar specifically making a [JSON] attribute to do serializing.
+* Created Vala syntax sugar specifically making a [JSON] attribute to do serialization.
 * Built support for custom overrides as in mapping JSON keys to differently named fields/properties.
+* Reduced boilerplate by generating C code behind the scenes automatically.

 ## Structs
 * I've created both Vala functions to deserialize and serialize structs using JSON boxed functions.